Neurologists in Portsmouth

 Portsmouth Regional Hospital offers the highest quality spine care provided by a team committed to restoring your health and quality of life.
-We evaluate your overall health and lifestyle to recommend the safest, simplest and most appropriate treatment.
+We evaluate your overall health and lifestyle to recommend a safe and appropriate treatment.

 We treat a wide range of back and spine conditions, including:

 - Sports injuries

 Our renowned spine surgeons lead the Seacoast Region in advanced surgical techniques to stabilize joints, decompress pinched nerves, fuse bones and correct deformities.
 We offer a variety of spine surgeries, including:

 - Discectomy/microdiscectomy: Removes all or part of the disc or the cushion between the vertebrae

 - Laminectomy or laminotomy: Removes part of the back bone which covers the spinal canal to relieve pressure on the spinal nerves